 The Peloton Payment Plan

 When you think of it that way, the Peloton quickly becomes a pretty appealing exercise option.
 Odds are most of us spend about that much per month for a gym membership or workout class package.
 It’s essentially the cost of a single nice dinner out, or a few bottles of decent wine.
 And it requires nothing up front, meaning you could have a Peloton in your home in no time for an extraordinarily low cost (set-up and delivery is included in the price of the Peloton bike as well).
-The number that’s easy to forget about in all of this, though, is the amount of months it will take you to pay off the bike at that rate—38.
-That’s more than three years of paying off your Peloton bike.
+The number that’s easy to forget about in all of this, though, is the amount of months it will take you to pay off the bike at that rate—30.
+That’s more than two years of paying off your Peloton bike.

 So ask yourself: Are you going to love it and happily use it for more than three years?
 Can you handle monthly payments for that long, in addition to any other costs you have going on in your life and future?
 Do you have a tendency to get sick of a specific type of workout quickly or miss payments?
 If yes, then this plan might not be for you.

 But, if the financing plan does sound good to you, there is another option that makes the Peloton more appealing: the home trial.
 Simply purchase the bike, have it delivered and set up in your home, and then use it for 30 days.
 Not into it?
 Realize the whole thing isn’t your cup of tea?
 Peloton will come pick it up and take it away for free.